OpenAgentsInc/openagents/docs/api-overview.md

 Nodes can be created by community developers by uploading WASM plugins.

-Plugins are special type of Node that allow for bespoke operations and enhanced capabilities.
+Plugins are a special type of Node that allows for bespoke operations and enhanced capabilities.

 Each Node may have an associated fee, payable to its creator upon use.